fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/concept.md

 ## Description

+Hello everyone and assalamu aleikum,

-In my current workplace, I heard about a static HTML generator Hugo.
+In my current workplace, I learned about a static HTML generator Hugo.

 It's open source, flexible, has a large number of themes including themes for user manuals and API references.

+In order to get some Hugo and CSS practice, I started wrapping up my notes about Islam into a static website and got carried away.
+When I only started learning about Biblical and Islamic prophets, I had a hard time trying to figure out the historical order of the stories from ancient books.
+After several years of googling nub questions like 'Was Solomon before Moses?' or 'When Soddom and Gomorra happened?' my notes and tables started to grow.
+That's why the main idea was to gather stories of all prophets mentioned in the Quran and hadith in one page and sort them according to a historical timeline.
+Another aspect that always bothers me in large documentation samples is that it is not so easy to create a proper helicopter view of the whole thing.
+TOC helps you to navigate but doesn't give a summary.
+However in terms of history TOC can actually kind of give you a short description of what happened.
+Trying to combine the helicopter view and large portions of text, I've used the standard <details><sumamry> tags so that the details about a historic event appears when you click on the topic.

 While trying to tune the CSS, it made me kind of start loving front-end and I learned how to implement the dark mode along the way.

-I started wrapping up my notes about Islam to a static website.
-When I only started learning about Biblical and Islamic prophets, I had a hard time trying to figure out the historical order of the stories from ancient books.
-I had nub questions like 'Was Solomon before Exodus with Moses?' or 'When Soddom and Gomorra happened?'.
-That's why the main idea was to gather stories of all prophets mentioned in the Quran and hadith in one page and sort them according a historical timeline.
+There are still tonnes of bugs and I quickly realized that my sense of beauty is not enough to fix all CSS issues.

 1. Markdown: the content is written in Markdown files + with some HTML additions.
 2. GitLab: source files for content + CSS, JS, themes are stored in GitLab.
 3. Hugo: a static web-site generator builds a static HTML/CSS/JS website using MD files as a source.
-	- Hyas: I used Hyas to have a good-looking, neat layout.
+	- Hyas: I used Hyas to have a good-looking, neat bootstrap layout.
 		- Hyas depends on Node.js.
 I installed it on my laptop.
 		  Node.js is easy to install on Linux and probably Mac.
 On Windows, you will also need Chocolatey.
 	- Doks theme